-A credit card can be a helpful tool in managing your monthly finances when used responsibly or an entrance into overwhelming debt when used improperly.
-Credit cards are great for building credit, handling big expenses and earning rewards, but it's important to pay the balance in full and on time, or else you'll be faced with interest charges and fees.
-Aside from using credit responsibly, seeking out the best credit card offers can help you to keep your balance under control and ensure you don't get in over your head with credit card charges.
+A credit card can be a helpful financial tool when you use it responsibly, or it can lead to overwhelming debt when you abuse it.
+Credit cards are great for building credit, handling big expenses and earning rewards, but it's important to pay the balance in full and on time, or you'll face interest charges and fees.
+Finding the best offers can help you keep your balance under control, which is essential to making a credit card helpful, not harmful, to your financial situation.

 Average interest rates tend to fluctuate over time, but generally range anywhere between 13 percent and 23 percent, depending on your FICO score, so having very good — or very bad — credit can make a big difference.

 Many credit card companies also offer generous rewards in the form of points, cash back or airline miles.
 Be sure to compare many offers from a variety of companies before making a decision.